Los Pajares seen from Montaña de las Rosas

 Behind the Los Pajares highpoint the ridge gets broader, somewhat resembling a plateau, Lomo de Tablada.
 It was used for keeping goats and even for small patches of fields, for which several ruined huts bear witness.
 Though the path leading to these huts vanishes behind the last of them it is advisable to bushwhack your towards the west coast.
 The risge narrows again with breathtaking views into Barranco Seco and finally ends 500m from the coast.
 500m that is in each direction, vertical as well as horizontal.
 In this place it offers great views of the cliffs near Los Gigantes as well as of the neighbouring island of La Gomera.

-It was not the perfect day to climb along the Los Pajares ridge.
+the perfect day to climb along the Los Pajares ridge.
 Teide was hidden beneath a lenticular cloudcap and the rest of the island slowly hid beneath a cloud cover.
 Moreover sand from Sahara winds produced a thick haze.
 Still the deep looks into the gorges were breathtaking and even La Gomera was visible 60km away.

 The village of Masca is one of the most popular spots on the island of Tenerife.
 Millions of visitors go there each year though only a small fraction of them actually hike into Barranco de Masca or climb one of the ridges in the vicinity.
 Most simply drive along the mountain road which connects Santiago del Teide with Buenavista del Norte.
 If you come here for climbing avoid this road as much as possible.
 It is very narrow and the tourons drive so very slowly that you won't reach your trailhead in time.
 Especially as the road is infested with coaches as well.
 Keeping that in mind the fastest approaches to the trailhead are as follows.